assarbad/kbd_layouts/X11/README.md

 ## xkb version (X11) of `kbdus_xx` (`us_ext`)

-This one I have tested on Kubuntu 12.04 and lately on Linux Mint 18.1 and 19 (which are based on Ubuntu 16.04 and 18.04 respectively).
+This one I have tested  earliest on Kubuntu 12.04 and newest on Mint 21.1.
 There are lots and lots of resources on how to do it on Ubuntu, but I ended up with different steps anyway in the end.
-Regardless, [this article](http://michal.kosmulski.org/computing/articles/custom-keyboard-layouts-xkb.html) was probably the single-most useful one in the process.
+Regardless, [this article](https://michal.kosmulski.org/computing/articles/custom-keyboard-layouts-xkb.html) was probably the single-most useful one in the process.
 Mind the fact that it has a resource section at the bottom, pointing to further useful resources.

 Unlike the Windows version which is a keyboard layout in its own right, the way X11 and `xkb` work allows us to *extend* existing definitions.
 This is much more convenient and also allows for a more readable way of expressing this.
 I call it `us_ext`.

 ![Full layout](us_ext.png)

-Find it under `./X11`.
+(Side-note: this was created with [keyboard-layout-editor.com](http://www.keyboard-layout-editor.com/), [code on GitHub](https://github.com/ijprest/keyboard-layout-editor))

 ### Installation on Kubuntu 12.04, Linux Mint 18.1 and 19 (Ubuntu 16.04 and 18.04)